preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Microsoft Team
 ---------------------
-For Microsoft Team, the following settings are available:
+For Microsoft Team, the following settings are available fopr Setup:

 .. image:: teamwork-settings-setup-team.png